 Thanks to heat treatment, around 80-percent of the product is suitable for the market.
-Most heated stones start as a pale green color.
+Most heated stones reflect bluish green.
 Heating finishes what nature began, and around 45-percent of heat treated stones display a pleasing range of blues.
 The remaining rocks are unusable for jewelry or occur in other fancy colors.
 These heating methods don’t use any kinds of chemicals or other additives.
 It’s among the most reliable and least intrusive of gemstone treatment methods.

 Montana Sapphire Care

 Sapphire is an easy stone to care for and doesn’t require any special attention.
 Heat treatments are stable and will not fade.
 A durable stone with excellent toughness, it also ranks nine on the Mohs scale of hardness.
 Montana sapphire is not likely to scratch or chip, making it a great choice for daily wear.

 High heat could damage the stone’s color or clarity.
 Avoid harsh detergents when cleaning your stone.
 Avoid exposure to harsh chemicals.

 The most reliable way to clean your Montana sapphire is with warm, soapy water as described in our jewelry cleaning guide.

 The pastel hues of Montana sapphire lend themselves well to spring and summer palettes, making them a great choice for whimsical jewelry styles.
 The light tones lend a playful vibrancy, combining well with the neutrals in your closet.